Medications Used to Treat Heart Attack

 Nitroglycerin is a chemical that opens up (dilates) arteries and veins and increases blood flow to the heart.
 During heart attack, nitroglycerin can be placed under the tongue, where it quickly dissolves and is absorbed into the bloodstream.

 Nitroglycerin also can be administered via continuous intravenous (IV) infusion; applied to the skin in cream or patch form, where it is slowly absorbed; or administered as short- or long-acting nitrate pills.
 Isosorbide dinitrate (Isordil) usually is taken 3 times a day and isosorbide mononitrate (Ismo, Imdur) is taken either twice (Ismo) or once daily (Imdur).

 Because nitroglycerin dilates not only the coronary arteries, but also other blood vessels, it may cause severe headaches.
 In some cases, headaches are so severe that patients are unable to tolerate nitroglycerin therapy.

-These drugs help to prevent platelets from sticking together and forming blood clots.
-They also help dissolve existing blood clots.
+These drugs help to prevent platelets from sticking together and forming blood clots and also help dissolve existing blood clots.
 Studies show that treatment with IIb/IIIa inhibitors can reduce the risk for recurrent heart attack or death.
-IIb/IIIa inhibitors include eptifibatide (Integrelin®), tirofiban (Aggrastat®), and abciximab (ReoPro®).
+IIb/IIIa inhibitors include eptifibatide (Integrelin), tirofiban (Aggrastat), and abciximab (ReoPro).